 For a couple of dollars, you can get 100-200 seeds (depending on the pack).
 If you receive SNAP benefits, seeds and edible starter plants are eligible purchases.

-No matter where you live, you can grow at least one thing, even if it’s just herb pots on your windowsill, tomatoes on your fire escape, or a kitchen garden in your back yard or in a …continue reading
+No matter where you live, you can grow at least one thing, even if it’s just herb pots on your windowsill, tomatoes on your fire escape, or a kitchen garden in your back yard or in a community garden plot.
+The …continue reading

 The one thing I hear again and again as I talk to people starting out on the plant-based path is how lonely the journey is.
 Many people find themselves with no one to get advice from or share experiences with.
 To avoid this, you have to seek out and build the community of people who share your values and experiences.